Everything women need to know about intermittent fasting

 Besides teaching me what foods to eat for optimal hormonal health, the program’s workbooks help me connect with myself, step into my full power, and feel back in control of my health, mood and feelings.
 This is important for me, because we get so easily lost, disconnected and numb in the busy-ness of our society.

 The Female Cycle Superpowers Program shows me to embrace the beauty of my sensitivity again, taking the signs of my body serious and most importantly realizing how powerful and amazing the right food choices actually are.
 Including their effect on your mental and physical health (which is such a freeing feeling once you’ve lost the control over it).
+I tell you: Never underestimate of tapping into the power of your own nature — it’s the ultimate energy update throughout all areas of your life!

 If you experience irregular or missing periods, intermittent fasting is only one of the possible reasons.
 It’s important to find out your individual root-cause to get your period back on track: We’re here to help!
 You’re kindly invited to book a free 1:1 coaching call with us here.